The content in this guide supports students taking part in the DCU History in Your Hands project in 2025/2026.

 They will then use the skills they have learned to plan, research and write a research study report as part of Leaving Certificate History.

 The skills that the students learn in these sessions will help them to complete school assignments, support their research in third level education and help them to find, evaluate and use information with confidence, in life or work.
+They'll also get to visit two of DCU's academic libraries and they'll become familiar with the DCU Glasnevin campus and St Patrick's campus.

-The project team will deliver five classes to the three student groups between October 2024 and February 2025.
+The project team will deliver five classes to the three student groups between October 2025 and February 2026.

 We’ll show the groups how to plan, structure and write their own history research study report during these five classes.
 We'll be using Seán Lester and his work as a diplomat in Europe to illustrate these skills.
 The Seán Lester diaries from DCU Library's Special Collections and Archives will be featured as one of the key sources in the project.
 Using the skills we teach them in these classes, the students will be able to choose their own history topic and map out, research and complete a research study report.